-Luisa torres - Senior Consultant and Life Science Proposal Development Specialist
+Luisa torres - Proposal Development consultant/Life sCIENCE sPECIALIST

 Luisa joined the InteliSpark team in 2019.
 She has 10 years of academic lab research experience and is the author of 10 peer-reviewed publications in neuroscience and immunology-related topics.
 Her graduate work focused on the use of anti-inflammatory therapy for the treatment of spinal cord injury in mice as well as the role of microglia in the healthy brain.
 She did a 3-year postdoc at Cornell University where she studied the effect of parasitic infections on the appearance of signs of Alzheimer’s disease in mice as well as the effect of perfluorinated compounds on the mouse immune system.
 Her strong interest in science communication led her to produce scientific content for lay audiences in the form of blog posts and radio scripts.
 She currently volunteers producing short interviews with scientists in the Ithaca area for WRFI’s Locally Sourced Science radio show.
 She is also the communications officer for the American Society of Pharmacology and Experimental Therapeutics (ASPET) where she manages a team of 5 blog writers who generate science communication content for the ASPET website.
 Luisa has a PhD in Pharmacology from Stony Brook University.